 When trying to write great content for a website - making sure that the content you create is up-to-date is very important.
 This is because if readers find information on your website that has changed and is no longer accurate, it can be misleading for them and they would, consequently, be reading information which is incorrect.
 For example, if you say that something was ‘built exactly 123 years ago’, the following year it will not be the same figure, so you will need to update the information each year.
 To avoid this, you could say ‘more than 120 years ago’, which would stay the same for at least 7 more years.

-Additionally, you should try to keep your content evergreen and relevant for following years.
-For example: ‘how to keep fit’ or ‘how to eat healthy’ are topics that are often searched for and are trending most of the time.
+Additionally, you should try to keep your content evergreen and relevant for the following years.
+For example: ‘how to keep fit’ or ‘how to eat healthily’ are topics that are often searched for and are trending most of the time.

 Creating content for a website requires you to be inventive and unique.
 You can achieve this by:

-If this guide has made the concept of ‘how to write great content for your website’ seem like too much work and effort, you could always consider getting help from professionals to write quality blogposts for you and support you with the complexity of SEO.
+If this guide has made the concept of ‘how to write great content for your website’ seem like too much work and effort, you could always consider getting help from content writers to write quality blog posts for you and support you with the complexity of SEO.
 Here is some useful information if you would like to know more about how to choose an SEO company or what to search for when looking for content writers.

 Featured image credit: patpitchaya/shutterstock.com